In-person counseling for gay men in New York City

 Jonathan Merker Licensed Mental Health Counselor

-Jonathan Merker began his career in counseling as a volunteer peer counselor in 2010 for LGBTQ individuals with terminal illnesses.
-This experience ignited and shaped his passion for helping others in his community.
-He graduated from The Seattle School in 2013 with a Master of Arts in Counseling Psychology.
-Jonathan is a Licensed Mental Health Counselor in New York,
+Jonathan began his counseling career in 2010 as a volunteer peer counselor for LGBTQ+ individuals facing terminal illnesses.
+This profound experience ignited his passion for serving his community and shaped his approach to care.
+He graduated from The Seattle School of Theology & Psychology in 2013 with a Master of Arts in Counseling Psychology and is a Licensed Mental Health Counselor in New York (License #011143).